carloadamos/firesystems/README.md

 # firesystems
-My own version of fire system website from a real local fire systems website
+My own version of a fire system website from a real local fire systems website